During the school year, I’m all about fast, simple, and nourishing breakfast options.

-Sure, Monday may be an egg and toast day, but that doesn’t mean we always eat scrambled eggs and a slice or two of sourdough.
+Sure, Monday may be an egg and toast day, but that doesn’t mean we always eat scrambled eggs and a slice or two of sourdough bread.
 Sometimes I may use extra veggies from the previous night’s dinner to create a veggie and egg scramble.
 Other times, we may have “jammy” boiled eggs.
-There are also times when the toast will be plain and simple– just sourdough or sliced from a loaf of sprouted bread (we happen to have an amazing sprouted bakery in our area).
-There are other times when the sprouted bakery will have a special bread on sale (the latest creation was a cinnamon and raisin swirl bread).
+There are also times when the toast will be plain and simple.

 Now that summer break is in full swing, I’ve stepped away from my methodical approach to breakfast in order to embrace more spontaneity in the kitchen during the early morning hours.
 Sure, our breakfasts still feature the same ingredients (eggs, oats, veggies, etc.), but I’ve tried to slow down and spend extra time making something a bit different than our normal options.